-- 1. Make an appointment at the MIT Travel Clinic or another healthcare provider six to eight weeks before travel, to make sure you are current with all of your routine vaccinations and to get any additional vaccinations or information you may need as well as get advice on traveling during COVID-19.
+- Make an appointment at the MIT Travel Clinic or another healthcare provider six to eight weeks before travel, to make sure you are current with all of your routine vaccinations and to get any additional vaccinations or information you may need as well as getting advice on traveling during COVID-19.
 Advance planning is crucial, as some vaccines may take up to a month to become fully effective and others require a series of injections.
-Immunizations and any prescriptions you receive will be based on your itinerary, planned activities, and any medical conditions you may have. - 2.
+Immunizations and any prescriptions you receive will be based on your itinerary, planned activities and any medical conditions you may have. - 2.
 If you are taking any medications and/or undergoing any type of therapy, make an appointment with your medical and/or mental health provider(s) prior to your trip.
 Use this appointment to establish a plan with your medical provider(s) to continue taking any medications and/or continue therapy while abroad.
+Remember that not all medications are available or legal in all countries.
+You may inform your program manager if you require any special assistance while abroad. - 3.
+You should be aware that not all countries have an awareness and treatment of allergies similar to the US.